Malaysia Airlines Flight 370: Reported sightings

 The news media reported several sightings of an aircraft fitting the description of the missing Boeing 777.
-For example, on 19 March 2014, CNN reported that witnesses including fishermen, an oil rig worker, and people on the Kuda Huvadhoo atoll in the Maldives saw the missing airliner.
+For example, on 19 March 2014, CNN reported that witnesses including fishermen, an oil rig worker, and people on the Kudahuvadhoo island in the Maldives saw the missing airliner.
 A fisherman claimed to have seen an unusually low-flying aircraft off the coast of Kota Bharu, while an oil-rig worker 186 mi southeast of Vung Tau claimed he saw a "burning object" in the sky that morning, a claim credible enough for the Vietnamese authorities to send a search-and-rescue mission, and Indonesian fishermen reported witnessing an aircraft crash near the Malacca Straits.
+Two days later, the Malaysia-based The Star reported that a Malaysian woman "claimed that she saw the stricken Malaysia Airlines plane partly submerged in the waters off the Andaman Islands" on the day the jet disappeared.

-Three months later, The Daily Telegraph reported that a British woman sailing in the Indian Ocean claimed to have seen an aircraft on fire.
+Three months later, the Phuket Gazette reported that a British woman sailing in the Indian Ocean claimed to have seen an aircraft on fire.

 Search

 A search-and-rescue effort was launched in southeast Asia soon after the disappearance of Flight 370.
 Following the initial analysis of communications between the aircraft and a satellite, the surface search was moved to the southern Indian Ocean one week after the aircraft's disappearance.
 Between 18 March and 28 April, 19 vessels and 345 sorties by military aircraft searched over 4600000 sqkm.
 The final phase of the search was a bathymetric survey and sonar search of the sea floor, about 1800 km southwest of Perth, Western Australia.
 With effect from 30 March 2014, the search was coordinated by the Joint Agency Coordination Centre (JACC), an Australian government agency that was established specifically to manage the effort to locate and recover Flight 370, and which primarily involved the Malaysian, Chinese, and Australian governments.